MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/espresso/index.md

 # Preparing Espresso Tests for Upload

 The steps necessary to prepare an app and its corresponding test suite for upload to App Center vary depending on the test framework being used.
-This document provides instructions for preparing Espresso tests for upload to Test Cloud.
+This document provides instructions for preparing Espresso tests for upload to Test.
 For guidance on authoring Espresso tests, see the [Espresso documentation](https://developer.android.com/training/testing/ui-testing/espresso-testing.html).

 ## 1. Changes to the build system